Your location is outside the National Library of Australia. Resources you can access:

 South Australian Genealogy and Heraldry Society: This publication contains over 225,000 records of deaths registered in South Australia under a compulsory registration system introduced in 1842.

-South Australian Genealogy and Heraldry Society: "The last publication in the South Australian Birth, Death and Marriage Series, this index from 1916-1972 contains over 381,000 death entries that occurred during this period, as well as including 131 registrations of people whose deaths occurred before 1916, but were registered later (including one from 1885) It also covers the wars from the Great War to the Vietnam War with more than 3,700 designated war deaths." -- Gould website.
-AVAILABLE IN THE MAIN READING ROOM AUDIO VISUAL ROOM or IN THE NEWSPAPERS AND MICROFORMS READING ROOM ON JUKE BOX PC.
+South Australian Genealogy and Heraldry Society: This index from 1916-1972 contains over 381,000 death entries that occurred during this period, as well as 131 registrations of people whose deaths occurred before 1916, but were registered later (including one from 1885) It also covers the wars from the Great War to the Vietnam War with more than 3,700 designated war deaths.
+ONLY AVAILABLE ON THE JUKE BOX PC IN THE NEWSPAPERS AND FAMILY HISTORY ZONE OF THE MAIN READING ROOM.